 What is the process of compulsory liquidation?

-- Be owed at least £750 and have waited at least 21 days after serving a statutory demand without payment.
+- Be owed at least £750 and have waited 21 days after sending a statutory demand for payment without receiving any response, or

 3. Appointment of Official Receiver